 Shipping a car in a container is the safest option and the preferred option for valued vehicles as it is least likely to incur any damage during transit.
 However container shipping is the more expensive option to move your car.

-The downside of this option is that it’s difficult to be time specific, if you need the vehicle and personal goods within a set timeframe then this method of shipping is not for you.
-In order to utilize this consolidated option we need to wait until we have someone else going between the same locations, who are looking to ship around the time as you.
+The downside of this option is that it’s difficult to be time specific, if you need the vehicle and personal goods within a set time-frame then this method of shipping is not for you.
+In order to utilise this consolidated option we need to wait until we have someone else going between the same locations, who are looking to ship around the time as you.
 Because of this, we can only offer consolidated serviced on the most popular routes (eg: Brisbane / Sydney / Melbourne to Auckland) otherwise the wait to find enough cargo would be far too long.
+Since are in the midst of COVID-19 the shared container services are now also less frequent as people are having difficulty moving Internationally but we can still make things work as long as you are able to be flexible with your timing.

 If timing isn’t a huge concern of yours, going for this option can save you around 30% of the cost of getting your own 20ft container, which can equate to well over $1000 depending on your port combination.